danlikendy/heart-risk-ml-project/README.md

    ```

 2. **Train and export artifacts**
-   Use the notebook in `notebooks/` for EDA, preprocessing, and training; the application in `src/` will load the saved model and preprocessing objects.
+   Use the notebook in `notebooks/` for EDA, preprocessing, and training; the application in `src/` will load the saved model and preprocessing objects

 3. **Start the API**
    ```bash
    uvicorn src.app:app --reload
    ```
-   (Exact module path will be set when the app is implemented; see `docs/` for the final run instructions.)

 4. **Get predictions**
    Send a path to the test CSV (e.g. via POST); the service returns JSON with predictions.
-Optionally use the provided web UI or a small script that calls the API.
+Optionally use the provided web UI or a small script that calls the API

 5. **Evaluate predictions**
    Save your predictions as a CSV with columns `id` and `prediction`, then run: